-Select Save to save changes to the user's details and return to the user list.
+Select Save to save changes to the user's details and return to the User List.

-Select Delete to remove the selected user from the user list.
+Select Delete to remove the selected user from the User List.
 A confirmation message will appear at the top of the screen.
 Select Yes to confirm the deletion or No to retain the user and return to the Edit User screen.
 It is not possible to delete the default "Admin" user.

 The message Cannot Delete!
-User has tests in database will appear if there are any patients in the database.
+User has tests in database will appear if the user has performed tests that are still present within the database.
 It is necessary to delete all patient records from the device prior to deletion of users.
 Note: Patient results should be downloaded to PC first.

-Select Cancel at any time to discard changes and return to the user list.
+Select Cancel at any time to discard changes and return to the User List.